A pharmacist helping a customer in a pharmacy

 • License fee

-Other license and permit requirements
+Other license and permit requirements for pharmacies

 • Durable medical equipment (DME) license: This allows you to legally sell or provide DME or home medical equipment (HME).
 Some states maintain exemptions for DME licensing for facilities that are already licensed as pharmacies or other more regulated facilities.
 For more information, see Durable medical equipment business license requirements.

-• General business license: This is a license issued by the city or county in which your business will operate.
+• General business license: This is a license usually issued by the city or county in which your business will operate.

 • Zoning and land use permits: Local government zoning laws may prohibit certain business activity in designated areas.